niksat3/General-Purpose-GA--Genetic-Algorithm--and-WOA--Whale-Optimization-Algorithm--Library-using-CUDA-C--/README.md

 <br>For the code inside cpp file, here is the things that will be done inside all the methods:
 - _Constructor_: call library constructor and set all parameter, call void run, then print the best chromosome.
 - _doInitialization_: fill all gens of chromosomes inside class with number 1 or 0.
 Since pointer can't be replaced, you need to get the address of chromosome with ```getChromosome()```.
 - _doFitnessCheck_: fill the fitness of chromosomes inside class with _y_ function as mentioned above.
-To make it easier, the implementation is done in CPU.
+To make it easier, the implementation is done in CPU.<br>

 And here is the complete code inside cpp file:<br>
 ```
 tryFunc::tryFunc() : GA_Lib((long)100,5,10,0.15,0.35,